seonm9119/EV/README.md

 ### Homework 3 - FourMax Problem

 The TwoMax problem is a multimodal optimization problem that has 2 optimal solutions.
 The fitness function of the TwoMax problem is:

+### Homework 4 - Genetic Programming

+Use genetic programming to find the symbolic formula (f) that most accurately describes the given data.
+Each data (data gp1.txt, data gp2.txt) contains 200 xy coordinates, where